+Rainwater fittings

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+An isolated spot of vegetation growth was noted to the gutter which can be removed during routine maintenance.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.